jorshali/generic-rest-api-router/README.md

 # generic-rest-api-router

-A simple REST API router for use with serverless functions.
+A simple, generic REST API router for use with serverless functions.

 ## Installation